 The main types of POAs are:

-- Texas Health Care Power of Attorney – Also known as a Medical Power of Attorney, or a Living Will, this document is restricted to allowing an agent to make medical decisions regarding drugs, medical procedures and treatments and life extension procedures on behalf of the principal.
+- Texas Health Care Power of Attorney – Also known as a Medical Power of Attorney, or an Advance Directive, this document is restricted to allowing an agent to make medical decisions regarding drugs, medical procedures and treatments, and life extension procedures on behalf of the principal.

-- Texas Limited Power of Attorney – Also referred to as a “Special Power of Attorney”, this document exists for the purpose and duration of a specific function or even only.
-For example, you may create a Limited Power of Attorney allowing a third party to sell a car or specific piece of property, to handle a tax issue from a certain year or group of years.
+- Texas Limited Power of Attorney – Also referred to as a “Special Power of Attorney,” this document exists for the purpose and duration of a specific function or even only.
+For example, you may create a Limited Power of Attorney allowing a third party to sell a car or specific piece of property or to handle a tax issue from a certain year or group of years.

-To really put these POA legal documents in a nutshell, consider that their function is to make another person of your choise to become “legally you”.
+To really put these POA legal documents in a nutshell, consider that their function is to make another person of your choice become “legally you.”
 The person you choose can withdraw from your bank, sell your house and even determine if you should or should not get a life-saving medical procedure.
 The power of attorney agent becomes you in the eyes of the law.

-There is one modification that is critical to the document, and that is to make the Genreral POA form, Durable.
+One modification is critical to the document, which is to make the General POA form Durable.

 All Power of Attorney forms in Texas become ineffective when the principal becomes incapacitated or dies.
-If you include very specific wording in your POA form, you can keep the form effective even after you are no longer able to make decisions for yourself.
-This is a CRITICAL function of the Power of Attorney document which is why all of the forms we offer on this site are made durable, that is; all of our forms remain effective even if the principal becomes incapacitated.
+If you include very specific wording in your POA form, you can keep the form effective even after you can no longer make decisions for yourself.
+This is a CRITICAL function of the Power of Attorney document, which is why all of the forms we offer on this site are made durable.
+That is, all of our forms remain effective even if the principal becomes incapacitated.

 Do I need a Power of Attorney?

 The short answer is yes.
-As you age and acquire more assets, this powerful document becomes more important to protect your lifestyle and those of your loved ones in the event something were to happen to you.
-Remember, you can revise the POA form as many times as you like but you cannot create one after you become incapacitated.
+As you age and acquire more assets, this powerful document becomes more important to protect your lifestyle and those of your loved ones if something were to happen to you.
+Remember, you can revise the POA form as many times as you like, but you cannot create one after becoming incapacitated.

-With all that decision making capability on your behalf (not to mention all of your finances) many people worry that there could be wide margin for misconduct if the Power of Attorney form is not prepared correctly.
-Although most states like Texas for instance, have protective measures in place to prevent such occurrences, there is no replacement for a properly created form.
+With all that decision-making capability on your behalf (not to mention all of your finances), many people worry that there could be a wide margin for misconduct if the Power of Attorney form is not prepared correctly.
+Although most states like Texas, for instance, have protective measures in place to prevent such occurrences, there is no replacement for a properly created form.

-The forms we have provided here on this website are completely valid and updated for 2013 Texas Probate Law.
+The forms we have provided here on this website are completely valid and updated for the 2021 Texas Probate Law.
 They are very easy to use and can be printed instantly.

-If you want to jump right in you can create your durable power of attorney form for Texas right here.
+If you want to jump right in, you can create your durable power of attorney form for Texas in minutes.